Sophie Buddle

 Sophie Buddle is a Canadian stand-up comedian, originally from Ottawa.
 She is most noted for her 2019 comedy album A Lil Bit of Buddle, which won the Juno Award for Comedy Album of the Year at the Juno Awards of 2020.
-She was the first woman ever to win the award as a solo stand-up comedian, although it was previously won in 1979 by the mixed-gender sketch comedy troupe Royal Canadian Air Farce.
+She was the first woman to win the award as a solo stand-up comedian.

-Currently a television writer for the sketch comedy series This Hour Has 22 Minutes, she was a semi-finalist in the 2018 edition of SiriusXM Canada's "Canada's Top Comic" competition.
+Buddle has written for the sketch comedy series This Hour Has 22 Minutes and the late night show After Midnight.
+She was a semi-finalist in the 2018 edition of SiriusXM Canada's "Canada's Top Comic" competition and was named one of "Comedians You Should and Will Know" in 2023.

 She is in a relationship with comedian Mayce Galoni, with whom she cohosts the podcast Obsessed.